fabiancruzcs/CTF-Writeups/Warmups/That's Not My Base.md

 ### Thought Process:
 The text from the CTF prompt encourages you to search for an open-source tool to find the right base.

 I used `CyberChef`, which provides various decoding techniques.
-After trying several methods, I discovered that the text was encoded in Base92.
+After trying multiple bases, I discovered that the text was encoded in Base92.

 <p align="center">CyberChef Tool:</p>
 <p align="center">